 - Instrument a part of your code that New Relic simply is not picking up.

-Custom instrumentation allows you to track interactions that aren't captured by New Relic's automatic instrumentation.
+Custom instrumentation allows you to track interactions that are not captured by New Relic's automatic instrumentation.
 Custom instrumentation can also add detail to your transaction traces, to help you identify key issues.

 New Relic collects data from many frameworks automatically.
 If you are using a supported framework, you should not need custom instrumentation to collect metric timeslices, events, and traces.

-If you encounter one of these situations, you may need custom instrumentation:
+However, if you encounter any of these situations, you may need custom instrumentation:

 - Transactions do not appear in the UI.

 - Transaction traces include large blocks of application code time without full detail.

 Each agent implements custom instrumentation differently: